Electricity system flexibility

 We’re looking at how current rules and regulations may prevent consumers and other system users, both old and new, from doing so.

 We are prioritising a number of work areas to ensure that rules and regulations support an efficient, flexible energy system.
-See our position paper to find out how flexibility benefits consumers and other system users, both old and new.

 Specifically, we are working to facilitate new roles for industry parties by:

 - exploring how to support more large industrial and commercial customers to participate in providing flexibility

 - encouraging distribution network operators to make more efficient use of new technologies, providers and solutions as part of their evolution to Distribution System Operators.
 DSOs, TOs and the SO must also need to work together much more to deliver the best outcome for the system as a whole.

 We are working to remove barriers for new business models by clarifying: